-History of Shell Knob, Missouri & Table Rock Lake Dam
+History Of Shell Knob, MO & Table Rock Dam

 Barry County was organized from a part of Greene County in Missouri.
 This entailed that settlers were no longer required to travel to Springfield to pay taxes or transact business.

 Shell Knob (then Schell Knob) was established on January 5, 1835.
 Henry and Elizabeth Schell built the Schell Trading Post in 1835 on the banks of the White River, located at the foot of a mountain near what is now the YY highway.
-Henry Schell was killed by Bushwhackers during the Civil War on July 11, 1863.
+Bushwhackers killed Henry Schell during the Civil War on July 11, 1863.

 The first General Store was built in the 1860s by Jack and Cordelia Kearney in what is now referred to as Old Shell Knob.
 They were murdered in 1869 inside their store.
 The murderer was the last person to be hanged in Barry County.

 The Shell Knob Post Office was established in 1872, at which time the “c” in Schell was somehow left off the name, making Schell Knob now Shell Knob.
 In the 1890s, the area’s primary industry was pearl buttons.
 Pearls were found in the clams of the White River and were used to manufacture pearl buttons.